Makeblock: Hardware

-1.STEAM Kits
+STEAM Kits

-1.1 Codey Rocky
+Codey Rocky

 Codey Rocky is a robot aimed to helping children learn the basics of coding and AI technologies.

 It is composed of two detachable parts.
 Codey is a programmable controller holding more than 10 electronic modules.
 Rocky is a vehicle that can transport Codey.
 It can avoid obstacles, recognize colors and follow lines.

 Codey Rocky is programmable with mBlock 5 and with its use, users can better understand Internet of things (IoT) technologies.

-1.2 Makeblock Neuron
+Makeblock Neuron

 Makeblock Neuron is a programmable platform of more than 30 electronic building blocks.
 This product is targeted towards children and has color-coded blocks aimed at easier understanding.

 Each of the blocks has various built-in features and can interact with each other.
 The kit also has IoT capability.

-1.3 Airblock
+Airblock

 A winner of four international design awards, the Airblock is a seven-module programmable flying robot.
 Magnetic connectors allow the drone to be assembled in different ways.
 It can be controlled using Makeblock's app.